Semhal22/alx-system_engineering-devops/0x00-shell_basics/README.md

 7. Move a file to the created directory
 8. Delete the file we just moved
 9. Delete the directory in tmp
+10. Change working directory to the previous one